sebrock/flowzz-shopping-helper/README.md

 And even with support of a website like Flowzz.com, it is sometimes hard to beat the market if you are trying to fill your prescription at a economically feasible price.

 # 🧑‍🤝‍🧑 Community Project
-This is a community project first published in the [r/Cannabis_Apotheken](https://www.reddit.com/r/Cannabis_Apotheken/) community on reddit in July of 2024.
+Flowzz Rezept Helfer 🔎⚕️📝🌿 is a community project first published in the [r/Cannabis_Apotheken](https://www.reddit.com/r/Cannabis_Apotheken/) community on reddit in July of 2024.
 For German medical cannabis patients, this subreddit serves as a discussion forum about their experiences with pharmacies, doctors, and specific strains.
 The developer has been picking up on several feature requests from of patients, thus identifying opportunities to improve the software.